 No, they don't speak Spanish in Brasil.
 Brasil was settled by Portugal, and Portuguese is the "lingua franca."
 If you speak Spanish you'll find that many Brasilians will understand it reasonably well, but you may have problems understanding Portuguese.
 There are many sounds in Portuguese that do not occur in Spanish, but not vice versa.
 English is not widely spoken in Brasil.
+Also note that some Brasilians are put off by those who speak Spanish to them.
 Take some time to learn the basics of Portuguese and you will have a much better time.
 I prefer the Pimsleur Brasilian Portuguese CD sets (three sets, I, II & III); they are not cheap, but they are effective.
 If you want a quicker introduction to the basic conversational necessities, try Pimsleur's Instant Conversation Course (cassette or CD).
 Discount dealers can be found (try http://bigredgarage.com).
 You can also occasionally find used sets through places like Ebay, and you may be able to download mp3 files of these materials from the usual sources.
 There is a wonderful little volume titled "Hot!
 International: Love and Sex in Seven Languages" by David Appell that includes Portuguese and covers anything you might want to ask of your special friends in Rio.
 I know of no other dictionary or guidebook that offers translations for "sit on my cock" or "I want to fuck your ass."
 Unfortunately, it is out of print, and the publisher is no longer in business.
 Every so often a copy will appear on Ebay.
 Keep an eye out for it.
 The girls love it.
 Lately, however, used copies have been selling for as much as \$225!
 I've listed some additional language learning resources under "Further Readings" at the end of this guide for those who want to delve a bit deeper into the language.
+Knowing some Portuguese isn't essential to having a good time in Rio, but being able to cha with the locals can really open up a lot of options for you.
+My advice?
+It's worth the time to pick up some basic conversational skills before you go.
 Time: